VexeDev/Able-Amigos/README.md

 # Able-Amigos
 ## **Purpose:**
+Made August through December 2021.
 The purpose of this project was to make a 2-player collaborative platformer game that could be locally played on the same machine.

 ## **Controls:**
 - Movement: WASD/Arrow Keys
 - Toss: Q/Comma Key